ademerlis/ademerlis.github.io/_posts/2023-11-24_Libro2013_alignment_attempt.md

 countreads_align.pl > countreads_align.txt (ran this in the command line)

 My numbers and Michael's numbers don't match at all.
 I am going to need him to show me what he did exactly.

+## 2) Running alignment on Libro and Shoguchi separately

 Ok, I found this from his github repo for the tag-seq pipeline, and I think it has the full code for aligning to symbiont, then host, then symbiont again, and separating it all out.